-The collapsible Elgato green screen is another investment piece, but I love how easy it is to pull out and fold away.
+I love how easy this green screen is to pull out and fold away.
 Another bonus is that it's always wrinkle free.
 The only downside is that it's a trickier to chroma key in OBS than the standard chrome key green screens.

-I use two Elgato Key Light Airs whilst streaming.
-They are WiFi-controlled via Elgato Control Centre software, which I've hooked up to the Stream Decks as well.
-As well as providing stunning broadcast quality lighting, they're also great as desk lamps when set at a low intensity if you're working in low light at night.
+I use two WiFi-controlled Elgato Key Light Airs whilst streaming.
+As well as providing great broadcast quality lighting, they're also great as desk lamps when set at a low intensity if you're working in low light at night.

-I still use this one daily — it's plugged into my coding machine — and I use it to trigger some quick actions such as opening GitHub, Twitter, and my Twitch dashboard.
+This Elgato stream deck is connected to my coding machine.
+I use it to trigger some quick actions such as opening GitHub, Twitter, and my Twitch dashboard.
 I also use it to open my stream end credits on my main monitor, so I can read them and look straight at the camera, rather than watching them on my OBS monitor and looking to the right.

+The Elgato Stream Deck XL has been instrumental in improving the production of my streams on Twitch.
+I use it to control everything!
 It's definitely a big investment, so if you're just starting out, I would recommend giving the Elgato Stream Deck Mini a try.
-I got lucky and found a very slightly used Stream Deck XL on eBay for around half the retail price.

-This is the microphone I use whilst streaming.
-It also doubles as an audio interface — my monitoring headphones are plugged into the microphone whilst I stream — and the WaveLink software allows me to control any number of audio channels and their levels, and feed them into OBS as one audio input.
+The Elgato Wave 1 doubles as an audio interface, and the WaveLink software allows me to control any number of audio channels and their levels, and feed them into OBS as one audio input.

 Figma is a collaborative interface design tool you can use in the browser.
-I use this primarily to work with Jacob D'Rozario — my Twitch branding designer — to collaborate on ideas and assets.
+I use this primarily to work with designers to collaborate on ideas and assets.

 f.lux is an essential application for me — it's one of the first things I install on a new machine.
 I have pretty sensitive eyes and f.lux ensures that I am shielded from too much blue light throughout the day and late at night.